Lyndsey Muir known as Lyndsey Boucher

 The University of Gloucestershire – BSc/BA Business Information

 Lyndsey has worked at the university since August 2008, starting out as a Lecturer and Curriculum Developer for the Technology Enhanced Learning Team within the School of Health and Social Sciences.
-In August 2012 Lyndsey moved into the Centre of Excellence in Learning and Teaching where she manages and delivers staff development initiatives,including managing the Universities TSL@USW CPD scheme for Fellowship of the Higher Education Academy.
+In August 2012 Lyndsey moved into the Centre of Excellence in Learning and Teaching where she manages and delivers staff development initiatives,including managing TSL@USW http://celt.southwales.ac.uk/hea/ the Universities CPD route to HEA professional Recognition.

 Andrews, P; Muir, L & Sykes, C. (2011).
 Providing Students with